lsst-sqre/sqr-098/index.md

 Because the graphs are not just static plots, but rich [plotly](https://plotly.com) Javascript objects, rendering that notebook's output to static graphics has proven difficult.

 So I redid the tests with [fio](https://github.com/axboe/fio/) and the plots in Matplotlib, and that let me export the notebook as PDF much more easily.
+That is attached to this document.

 ### Summary